squinlan1979/2nd-resume-attempt/Siobhan Quinlan Resume.md

 **WGBH (Public Broadcaster)** (Boston, MA)

-*Research Associate* 2003-2005
+*Research Associate* &nbsp;&nbsp;&nbsp;&nbsp;2003-2005
 >-Conducted in-depth biographical and financial research on donors, using LexisNexis and other sources.

->-Synthesized information from mulitple sources into cogent reports that informed mission-oriented strategies.
+>-Synthesized information from multiple sources into cogent reports that informed mission-oriented strategies.

->-Coordinated and re-structured board member nomination and screening processes, creating relational Filemaker databases in order to compile a unified report that combined information from several sources and that provided the nominating committee with the most robust, easy-to-read snapshot of each candidate and their involvement with our organization and others.
+>-Coordinated and re-structured board member nomination and screening processes, creating relational FileMaker databases in order to compile a unified report that combined information from several sources and that provided the nominating committee with the most robust, easy-to-read snapshot of each candidate and their involvement with our organization and others.

 >>-This reporting significantly reduced the amount of time necessary to nominate a new class.

-*Major Gifts Assistant* 2001-2003
+*Major Gifts Assistant* &nbsp;&nbsp;&nbsp;&nbsp;2001-2003
 >-Managed system of gift processing, acknowledgements, revenue reporting and auditing.

 >-Drafted proposals and update reports for major donors.

->-Database management for special events.
+>-Managed special events databases.

-####Leadership Experience
+####Related Leadership Experience
-**Yale University Graduate School of Arts and Sciences** *McDougal Fellow for Graduate Student Life*--Blue Dog Café Fellow 2012-2013
+**Yale University Graduate School of Arts and Sciences** (New Haven, CT)

+*McDougal Fellow for Graduate Student Life*--Blue Dog Café Fellow &nbsp;&nbsp;&nbsp;&nbsp;2012-2013
 >-Selected as Fellow after competitive interview and selection process.

 >-Part of team of 20 student leaders who worked collaboratively to provide social, informational, and community-building activities and services for Yale graduate students.